 - Appraise the importance of optimising working capital for domestic and international trade in order to develop strategies for working capital management, including the role of IT.

-When booking onto the Diploma in Treasury Management you will be an affiliate member of the ACT.
+When booking onto the Diploma in Treasury Management you will need to become a student member of the ACT.
+Your AMCT student membership is valid for the duration of your 36 month learning licence.

 - subscription to The Treasurer magazine